EthicalYuu/decentralized-nosql-db/README.md

 Future improvements could include:

+-   Refactoring the code and improving the design.
 -   Advanced query processing for JSON documents.
 -   More granular data consistency controls.
 -   Enhanced security protocols for inter-node communication.